pdidev/tutorial/How To.md

    mpirun -np 4 ./main
    ```

+* There is no input/output operations in the code yet, so you can not see any result.
+* If you're not familiar with YAML, please have a look at our quick [YAML format](https://pdi.dev/main/YAML.html) to understand it.
+The example uses the [paraconf library](https://github.com/pdidev/paraconf) to read this file.

 ## 2. [00_begin] Instrument the simulation with PDI

 * Include the PDI header file `<pdi.h>` and initialize the PDI environment with: